Assault with a Dangerous Weapon Defense Attorney

 There are many ways a skilled defense lawyer can defend against a charge of felonious assault or assault with a dangerous weapon.
 Here are just a few examples.

 There was no assault – Just because there is a confrontation and someone is in possession of a gun or other type of “weapon” does not mean that there is a felonious assault.
-For example, if an argument occurs between two hunters while each is holding a rifle, there is not a felonious assault unless one of them attempts to use the gun against the other or attempts to make the other person believe a rifle is going to be used imminently against him.
+For example, if an argument occurs between two hunters while each is holding a rifle, there is not a felonious assault unless one of them uses his gun to make the other person believe it is going to be used imminently against him.

 Self Defense – A person in Michigan is entitled to use reasonable force to defend against a perceived, imminent threat.
 If someone was assaulting you or you believed you were being assaulted, using a weapon to defend yourself may be legally defensible.
 To be successful with a self-defense argument, the defendant must honestly and reasonably believe that the use of the weapon was necessary to prevent the perceived threat.
 It does not matter if the defendant was wrong, as long as the belief was honest and reasonable.